aquasecurity/docker-bench/README.md

 # Tests
-Tests are specified in definition files `cfg/<version>/definitions.yaml`, where `<version>` is the version of docker for which the test applies.
+Tests are specified in definition files `cfg/<version>/definitions.yaml`, where `<version>` is the version of CIS for which the test applies.

 # Contributing
 We welcome PRs and issue reports.